by Nebula Haze

 Add your Rapid Rooter(s), and fill around the edges with extra clay pellets to hold each one in place.

 Since your seed has already sprouted and been in placed into the right growing position, it’ll often pop its head out within just 12-24 hours!
 Sometimes you see just the leaves, but occasionally you actually see the seedling push the shell above ground.
+I keep the grow light on even before the seedling appears.
+It helps keep it warm and guide it toward the light.

 When this happens the shell usually falls off on its own as the seedling grows!